-Galilee is the recently renovated, former summer home of the Case Family.
-The history of the building melds beautifully with the new accommodations (finished in the Spring of 2002), creating an ideal place for groups to meet.
+Galilee is the renovated, former summer home of the Case Family.
+The history of the building melds beautifully with hotel-style accommodations, creating an ideal place for groups to meet.
 This is the building most guests equate with Casowasco because of its history, location (on the lake), and beauty.

 The Rusty Best Memorial Library features an unmatched view of Owasco Lake and a cozy place to enjoy a book.
 Galilee also has a large living room that is typically used as the main meeting area for groups.
-The 2nd Floor has seen the most work and has become the most luxurious place to stay on site.
-Almost all of the bedrooms feature their own bathrooms and a beautiful view.
+The 2nd Floor has seen the most work and has become one of the most luxurious place to stay on site.
+Almost all of the bedrooms feature their own full baths and a beautiful view.

 The history of Galilee is part of its unique charm.
 The building we now call Galilee was the former summer home of Theodore and Gertrude Case.
 Built in 1896 and uniquely designed to fit the contour of the shoreline, it quickly became the centerpiece of the Case estate.
 The rail road that runs along the property dropped off many famous guests during those years - including an alleged visit by Mr. Walt Disney.